arnaudcharles/PSBITE/README.md

 ## How it started

 Since I was using core server, as soon as you need to manipulate file, logs or create file without GUI it was honestly a nightmare for me.
-I was not able to find something like nano built in or even depending on VSCode.
+I was not able to find something like nano built-in or even depending on VSCode.
 Because I'm working in a high secure area, we cannot afford to install cosmetic or non approved software like Vim on each servers.
 This is where the creation of this module started, because custom and selfmade PowerShell module are already running why not creating mine that can benefit my daily work and help the community ?

 It was like a challenge after attemping **PSConf**, I wanted to make something that was able to make me proud and ready to myself go on stage next time.